Kitware/trame/docs/content/docs/tutorial-html.md

 5. For events, HTML uses the `@` like `@click="runMethod"` to set the function to call upon a click event and double quotes on the String name of the function to run.
 In our Python version of Vuetify, we ignore the `@` and use the reference to the function instead of a the String name of the function call like `vuetify.VBtn(click=runMethod)`.

-Given these rules, we can recreate the JavaScript/HTML text field example in Trame as follows.
+Given these rules, we can recreate the JavaScript/HTML text field example in trame as follows.

 ```python
 field = VTextField(